Doctor of Education (Ed.D.) - Online

 The Ed.D., including the dissertation, requires a minimum of 60 hours beyond the master's degree.
 The program is conducted in a cohort model and is designed as a three (3) year doctorate.
 Students will be required to take two years of prescribed coursework and the third year focuses on the completion of the problem-in-practice dissertation.
 All students in the Ed.D. are registered for their courses per the course sequence.
 (See Course Sequence)

 The trademark outcome for the Doctor of Education (Ed.D.) in Higher Education Administration is it is a competency-based program for those who wish to lead change and reform in higher education settings.
-It is designed to develop scholarly practitioners who understand the importance of equity and social justice.
+It is designed to develop scholarly practitioners who understand the importance of fairness and social justice.
 Graduates of the program are equipped to apply theories and practical research as tools to name, frame, and solve problems of practice, using empirical evidence to evaluate impact and develop innovative solutions for colleges and universities.

 The development and achievement of these distinctive skills will be assessed throughout the program using the Ed.D.
 Higher Education Administration Evaluation Rubric.
 (See Handbook)

 Transfer credit from another university will be evaluated and awarded in accord with the guidelines established by the Graduate School.
 In no case can transfer credit reduce the minimum residency requirement.
 The Ed.D. in Higher Education Administration program may accept up to 30 credits from a master's program (any discipline) or other graduate-level work, from an accredited public or private university.
 Only courses with the letter grade of A or B can be transferred in.

 Tuition and Fees